Diseases & Conditions

 The severity of the injury depends on several factors, including:

-• The amount each piece is out of place (displaced).
+- The amount each piece is displaced (moved out of place).
 In some cases, the broken ends of bones line up almost correctly; in more severe fractures, there may be a large gap between the broken pieces, or the fragments may overlap each other.

 Cause

-Pilon fractures most often result from high-energy trauma such as a car or motorcycle accident, fall from a height, or skiing accident.
+Pilon fractures most often result from high-energy trauma such as a motor vehicle collision, fall from a height, or sporting accident.

 Doctors have seen an increase in pilon fractures since the introduction of air bags in motor vehicles.
-While air bags enable more people to survive high-speed car crashes, they do not protect the legs — so many of the survivors wind up with pilon fractures and other leg injuries.
+While air bags enable more people to survive high-speed car crashes, they do not protect the legs — so many of the survivors of high-energy accidents suffer pilon fractures and other leg injuries.

 Symptoms